PX4/PX4-user_guide/en/releases/README.md

 ## Release Notes

-List of the changes that went into each release, explaining the included features, bug fixes, deprecations and updates in detail.
+The release notes archive for each release contains a detailed list of included features, bug fixes, deprecations, and updates.

 * [v1.13](../releases/1.13.md)
 * [v1.12](../releases/1.12.md)